c-daly/next_site/posts/ai-as-search.md

 author: "Project LOGOS"
 series: "Non-Linguistic Cognitive Architectures"
 seriesOrder: 1
-description: "Examining the history of AI through the lens of search strategies, from symbolic tree search to neural weightoptimization to language model token generation."
+description: "Examining the history of AI through the lens of search strategies, from symbolic tree search to neural weight optimization to language model token generation."
 tags: ["AI History", "Search Algorithms", "Neural Networks", "Language Models"]
 ---

 # AI as Search: From Symbolic Trees to Neural Networks to Language Models

 *This is the first post in a series exploring non-linguistic cognitive architectures.
-In this post, we examine the history of AI through the lens of search strategies, from symbolic tree search to neural weightoptimization to language model token generation.
+In this post, we examine the history of AI through the lens of search strategies, from symbolic tree search to neural weight optimization to language model token generation.
 The second post introduces Project LOGOS, a graph-based cognitive architecture that reasons causally rather than linguistically.*

 ---

-At its core, artificial intelligence is about searching state spaces, exploring possible configurations tofind solutions, make decisions, or generate outputs.
+At its core, artificial intelligence is about searching state spaces, exploring possible configurations to find solutions, make decisions, or generate outputs.
 Whether a chess program evaluating millions of positions per second or a language model predicting the next word in a sentence, every AI system navigates through a space of possibilities seeking optimal outcomes.

 This historical survey traces how different AI paradigms approached this fundamental challenge, from early symbolic AI's explicit tree searches through neural networks' weight space optimization to large language models' probability distributions over token sequences.
-Understanding AI's history as evolving search strategies illuminates both the power and limitations of current approaches and points toward why structured causal graphs mightoffer an alternative path for machine cognition.
+Understanding AI's history as evolving search strategies illuminates both the power and limitations of current approaches and points toward why structured causal graphs might offer an alternative path for machine cognition.

 The key insight is this: the space you search determines what you can find.
 Symbolic logic can prove theorems but struggles with noisy perception.
 Neural networks excel at pattern recognition but can't explain their reasoning.
 Language models achieve remarkable fluency but can't guarantee causal correctness.
 Each paradigm's capabilities and limitations flow directly from the structure of its search space.